-As we have learned from the recent Heartbleed security bug in OpenSSL, there is very little of our growing digital footprint that isn’t vulnerable to being compromised.
+As we have learned from the growing number of data breaches, there is very little of our growing digital footprint that isn’t vulnerable to being compromised.
 Since we don’t know where the next vulnerability is going to materialize, it is incumbent on everyone that we protect ourselves from the inevitable next data breach.

-Subscribing to an identify theft protection service is no longer a luxury, but a necessity.
+Subscribing to an identity theft protection service is no longer a luxury, but a necessity.
 No one knows where or when the next data vulnerability will strike and what the consequences might be.
-Just as you have health insurance to help you get through the next illness or injury, identify theft protection is your safeguard against a data breach that could cause you serious harm.
+Just as you have health insurance to help you get through the next illness or injury, identity theft protection is your safeguard against a data breach that could cause you serious harm.

 Is Your Business Next?